AlexStefanus/Microcontroller-Test-15/README.md

 # Microcontroller Testing Using iTCLab : 15

-#### Program to Tune PID Parameter using Deep Learning with iTCLab Kit
+#### Program to Tune and Monitor PID Parameter with Deep Learning using iTCLab and Internet of Thing (IoT)

 Output :